californiapolicylab/hashed-linkage/README.md

 This code is designed to be extensible to arbitrary pieces of PII, though this requires some programming in R. For users less familiar with
-R, or those whose PII is some subset of first name, last name, SSN, and date of birth (the "default" fields for which this code was originally developed), there are sensible defaults that can be used that require minimal programming by the end user.
+R, or those whose PII is some subset of first name, last name, SSN, and date of birth (the "default" fields for which this code was originally developed), there are sensible defaults that can be used that require minimal programming by the end user, described in the `Linkage` section below.

 # Prerequisites